serendipity-dev/ansible-link/README.md

 - **Playbook Execution** Asynchronous playbook executions with real-time status updates.
 - **Playbook History** Keep track of playbook executions and their status.
 - **Playbook History** Keep track of playbook executions and their status, including incremental progress logs captured from ansible-runner callbacks.
+- **Job tagging** Group jobs with an optional application-level `job_tag` to categorize runs and filter listings without forwarding the tag to Ansible.
 - **API Documentation** Swagger UI documentation for easy exploration of the API endpoints.
 - **Metrics** Exposes Prometheus metrics for playbook runs, durations, and active jobs.
 - **Webhook Notifications** Send notifications to Slack, Discord, or custom webhooks for job events.